AzatSharip/HH-parser/README.md

 # HH-parser
- Scropt for analyzing current requirements for recruiters
+ Script for analyzing current requirements for recruiters